 * Funding for professional development and technical support are critical

-to allowing teachers and administrators to make use of new technologies.
+to ensuring that teachers and administrators can make use of new technologies.

-* Each states must assess its schools' needs and draft a plan of action
+* Each state must assess its schools' needs and draft a plan of action

 that includes cost estimates.